HansSchouten/PHPagebuilder-boilerplate/README.md

 ### Login
 Now you should be able to log in to the admin panel by going to the `/admin` URL of your website using `admin` and `changethispassword` (you can change these in the config file).
 If you are able to login you can follow the instructions to start building your website as described in the [main project's repository](https://github.com/HansSchouten/PHPagebuilder).

-Note: make sure to disable error reporting in `public/index.php` once your website goes into production!
+Note: make sure to disable error reporting in `index.php` once your website goes into production!